 Salaries earned in the Bristol Bay region are earned in the following areas:

 The Bristol Bay Campus provides a broad range of courses designed to attract a diverse student population that includes both degree-seeking, vocational/technical and general-education students.
 This population includes students who have had no college training, those returning to college work after a substantial hiatus, those holding baccalaureates but seeking refresher work, and those actively seeking a graduate degree.

 Most Bristol Bay Campus students go to school part-time because they have jobs, are parents, or because they have community responsibilities.
-Forty-three percent of our students are between the ages of 31 and 40, but there are many younger and many older.
+A significant percentage of our students are between the ages of 31 and 40, but there are many younger and many older.

-The Bristol Bay Campus offers all the courses that are available by cross-regional audioconference to all of its 32 villages.
-It offers vocational/technical and academic courses on campus and throughout the region as well.
-Approximately 71% of those local courses offered were vocational in nature and approximately 29% were academic as of the spring semester of 1996.Partnerships
+The Bristol Bay Campus offers many courses that are available via internet or audioconference, to all of its 32 regional villages (and around the world).
+It offers hands-on vocational/technical and academic courses on campus and throughout the region as well.

 The Bristol Bay Campus has developed working partnerships with the following organizations: